A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: Notation and setup

 The cotangent space $T^*\nn$ of the moduli space $\nn$ of stable rank $n$ and degree $d$ vector bundles on $C$ is a dense open subvariety of $\cM_{n}^{d}$.
 The Hitchin base is defined to be the vector space

 which has dimension

 The Hitchin morphisms

 assigns to any Higgs bundle $(E,\hf)$, the coefficients of the characteristic polynomial of $\hf$.
-The morphism $\hn^d$ is proper, flat of relative dimension $\dn=n^2(g-1)+1$, it has connected fibers, and it is often called the Hitchin fibration.
+The morphism $\hn^d$ is proper, flat of relative dimension $\dn=n^2(g-1)+1$ {(e.g. \cite[Theorem 6.1]{Nitsure},\cite[Theorem II.5]{Faltings})}, by Stein factorization and the description of the generic fiber of $\hn$ recalled below (Theorem \ref{thm:BNR}) it has connected fibers, and it is often called the Hitchin fibration.

 Since the degree $d$ doesn't play any role in what follows, as long as it is coprime to the rank $n$, we will not indicate it from now on, and simply write $\mn$ for $\cM_n^d$ and $\hn$ for $\hn^d$.